yujiri8/yujiri.xyz/software/haskell.md

 As of this writing, I have no major accomplishments in Haskell, but I've used it with GTK using [haskell-gi](https://github.com/haskell-gi/haskell-gi) (as well as helped out with the missing GObject Introspection annotation problem there), briefly collaborated on [a Snake game AI](https://github.com/megaweb33/haskell_snaketail_smarties_ryan), [dabbled in AST parsing](https://dev.to/yujiri8/a-haskell-ast-parser-and-formatter-4hp5), and I think I understand enough to use Haskell for something serious.

-So while I'm nowhere near Haskell mastery and don't know if I ever will be, I'm done holding off on giving my opinion of Haskell, even though it's incomplete and should be taken with a grain of salt.
+So while I'm nowhere near Haskell mastery (and probably never will be), I'm done holding off on giving my opinion of Haskell, even though it's not as informed as some of my other language opinions.

 ## Compiled AND interactive